 - Exercise – While you may not feel like exercising during withdrawal, a small amount of exercise is one of the best tools for coping with alcohol withdrawal.
 Exercise releases endorphins into your brain creating natural happy feelings within a person.

 Traditionally, patients undergoing alcohol withdrawal brain fog have been treated in hospitals and inpatient alcohol and other drugs (AOD) abuse treatment programs.
 General hospitals and even intensive care units are appropriate for patients whose withdrawal is severe and/or who suffer from comorbid medical, surgical, or psychiatric conditions that require hospitalization.

-For patients without severe withdrawal or complicating illnesses, inpatient treatment settings are appropriate.
-Fortunately, you can rest assured that brain fog goes away just like your other withdrawal symptoms.
+Inpatient treatment settings are appropriate for patients without severe withdrawal or complicating illnesses.
+Fortunately, you can rest assured that brain fog goes away like your other withdrawal symptoms.